k2view-academy/K2View-Academy/articles/05_DB_interfaces/09_fabric_API_for_DB_interfaces.md

 <p><strong>ludb(String lutype, String luid)<strong></p>
 </td>
 <td width="417">
-<p>Obtain a &nbsp;Db connection to the local Fabric and GET the specific logical unit instance.
-If the logical unit is the same as the last one referenced by this method, GET is not invoked.</p>
+<p>Obtain a &nbsp;Db connection to the local Fabric and GET the specific Logical Unit Instance.
+If the Logical Unit is the same as the last one referenced by this method, GET is not invoked.</p>
 </td>
 </tr>
 </tbody>